musicclassification/musicclassification.github.io/index.md

 #### Supervised Learning Approaches
  We utilized three different supervised approaches: Gaussian Naive Bayes, Random Forest, Convolutional Neural Networks.
-Gaussian Naive Bayes:
 Our first of three supervised learning approaches was Gaussian Naive Bayes.
-Here are the results.
 The first test we did utilized untransformed features and the results were as follows.

 ![GNB Untransformed Features](/assets/4.jpg "GNB Untransformed Features")